 [UPDATE, 5/16/2017: I’m humbled by the rhapsodic write-up that this video essay just received from H. Perry Horton of Film School Rejects.
 He writes that “The Dark Knight Resists” is “the best, most poignant, most salient video essay I have seen thus far this year… Fisher has crafted a hauntingly captivating line of thought that will change the way you see these films, their director, and indeed the world surrounding you.
 There are things you should watch, and there are things you need to watch.
 Fisher’s video, without a doubt, belongs at the top of the latter category.”
 Horton is video content editor for FSR and its very popular Twitter feed @OnePerfectShot, where he also shared this video essay.
 In addition, he previously wrote a lovely reflection on another of my video essays, “Spielberg and Surveillance”.
 From the bottom of my heart: thank you, Perry.]

-Daniel Clarkson Fisher is a Toronto-based writer and educator whose most recent work is the Chinese Jamaican Oral History Project (CJOHP.org), a digital storytelling initiative inspired by his partner Stephanie Lyn and her family.
+Daniel Clarkson Fisher is a Toronto-based oral historian whose most recent work is the Chinese Jamaican Oral History Project (CJOHP.org), a digital storytelling initiative inspired by his partner Stephanie Lyn and her family.
 He holds a Master of Fine Arts in Documentary Media from Ryerson University, and is currently a contract lecturer in that program.

 - Follow Daniel Clarkson Fisher on WordPress.com